U.S. Department of State Seal

 • Eligibility for adoption: All adoptions must be completed in Sierra Leone.

-• Fostering: An adoption order will not be granted unless the child (residing in Sierra Leone) has been continuously in the care and possession of the prospective adoptive parent(s) for at least six consecutive months immediately preceding the granting of the adoption.
-In order to adopt a child from Sierra Leone, prospective adoptive parents are required to reside in and foster the child in Sierra Leone.
-Proxy fostering is not permitted.
+• Fostering: Unless waived due to exceptional circumstances as determined by the High Court of Sierra Leone, an adoption order will not be granted unless the child (residing in Sierra Leone) has been continuously in the care and possession of the prospective adoptive parent(s) for at least six consecutive months immediately preceding the granting of the adoption.
+In order to adopt a child from Sierra Leone, prospective adoptive parents are generally required to reside in and foster the child in Sierra Leone.
+Proxy fostering is not generally permitted.

-• Relinquishment Requirements: A sole or surviving parent can irrevocably relinquish his or her parental rights to his or her child by doing so in writing at the Ministry of Social Welfare, Gender, and Children’s Affairs in the presence of either the Minister and/or Chief Social Development Officer who will then provide documentation confirming the relinquishment.
+• Relinquishment Requirements: If the child has one birth parent, the birth parent can irrevocably relinquish his or her parental rights to his or her child by doing so in writing at the Ministry of Social Welfare, Gender, and Children’s Affairs in the presence of either the Minister and/or Chief Social Development Officer, who will then provide documentation confirming the relinquishment.
 Birth parents who have granted consent to the adoption may withdraw their consent, with the High Court’s permission, during the adoption proceedings.
 No adoption agency or orphanage in Sierra Leone is authorized to accept the relinquishment or release of a child who has been abandoned by his or her birth parents.

-• Abandonment Requirements: The High Court may dispense with the consent of any parent of the juvenile if the Court is satisfied that the parent has abandoned, neglected, or persistently ill-treated the child or cannot be found or is incapable of given their consent or consent is unreasonably withheld.
+• Abandonment Requirements: The High Court may dispense with the consent of any birth parent of the juvenile if the Court is satisfied that the parent has abandoned, neglected, or persistently ill-treated the child or cannot be found or is incapable of giving their consent or consent is unreasonably withheld.

 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when possible.
 In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).